Tight Heel Cord (Equinus)

 In mild to moderate cases the tight heel cord can be monitored and controlled with conservative treatments.
 Heel cord stretching and orthotics and supportive shoes are often recommended to control the associated symptoms.

-In more severe cases, the tight heel cord often requires some form of surgical heel cord lengthening.
+In more severe cases, the tight heel cord often requires some form of Surgical Heel Cord Lengthening.
 This procedure often considered key to some reconstruction strategies especially in flatfoot surgery.
-There are several techniques for lengthening which can take place near the level of the insertion (tendoachilles lengthening) or at the tendon muscle interface (gastrocnemius recession).
+There are several techniques for lengthening along the heel cord:

 While lengthening of the Achilles tendon can be very beneficial in the severe contracted state, it still requires focused rehabilitation to return to full function.
 The lengthening is often combined with other procedures unless the disease process is identified early before any secondary tissue breakdown occurs.